continualWolf/LinearRegression/README.md

 # LinearRegression
 Linear regession
- This is a console line project that predicts Y based on the X input using the equation y = mx + b m = the slope b = y-intersect
+ This is a console line project that predicts Y based on the X input using the equation y = mx + b.

+ m = the slope
+ b = y-intersect